Have you checked this latest 31-point SEO checklist?

 People sometimes mention your brand—or objects associated with your brand—without linking back to you.
 These are called unlinked mentions.

 It is really great if you could convert unlinked mentions into linked ones for your brand.
 The easiest way is to reach out to the site author and ask him or her to make the text clickable.
-If they’re associated with your brand, they won’t take much time to do this.
+If they’re well aware of your brand, they won’t take much time to do this.

 - Let relevant people find your content